Skip to main content

 emailEmail

-Notice: The external identifier (external_id) is used to uniquely identify a user within each authenicator.
-User accounts are not shared between authenicators.
+Notice: The external identifier (external_id) is used to uniquely identify a user within each authentication provider.
+User accounts are not shared between authentication providers.

 Array attributes